Pomeranian

 Pomeranians came to the United States in 1892 and are among the oldest of recognized American Kennel Club breeds, gaining the AKC distinction in 1888.
 In 1911, the American Pomeranian Club hosted its first specialty show—just for Poms!

 So, where is the best place to find Pomeranian puppies today?
 Check this list of reputable Pomeranian breeders on the American Kennel Club’s website.
 As for the average Pomeranian price, depending on the breeder, you might spend between $500 to $1,500 for a pup.
 But for that, you usually get a dog who’s screened for health and temperament issues, and they might even come with pedigree papers.
-You can adopt a Pom through a Pomeranian rescue organization or keep an eye out for the breed at your local animal shelter.
+You can also reach out to a Pom rescue organization to adopt a POm, keep an eye out for the breed at your local animal shelter, or search Chewy’s database of adoptable dogs in your area.

 FAQs